Mask Care One Need To Take Care

 What is the best way of cleaning my face mask?

-- Cloth bandannas, mouth scarves, and masks made of cotton may be cleaned in your ordinary washing machine with hot water.
+- Cloth bandannas, mouth scarves, and masks made of cotton may be cleaned in your ordinary washing machine with

 - Disposable blue surgical masks can’t be washed or cleaned; therefore, they should be discarded if they’re dirty or torn.